Acana Grasslands Kentucky Formula Review

 Acana Grasslands Regional Grain-Free Formula made in Kentucky made some crucial changes in the formula.
 The dominant protein source went from lamb meal to whole eggs.
 I explained already why the third ingredient in the new formula takes most of the real proportion after cooked.
 I personally don’t like eggs being the dominant ingredient since it adds some pieces of shell that cats don’t digest well and cats usually don’t like formulas with egg dominance.

 The Ash content has not been informed on this formula.
 This is not good, all cat foods need to inform the Ash content which influences the cat’s urinary health too.
 However, a good thing is the lower Phosphorus content in this formula, which prevents urinary issues in cats.
-Also, the magnesium content is relatively low, with a 0.15% which is good.
+Also, the magnesium content is relatively low, with 0.15% which is good.

 This Acana Grasslands Regional Kentucky formula informs the 11 essential amino-acid in the guaranteed analysis, which is excellent.
 Cats need to get the essential amino-acids from the food, they can’t produce them themselves.